walles/loadviz/README.md

 ## TODO

-- Make clicking the menu bar icon bring up a menu
 - Add a "Quit" menu item
 - Hide the desktop app icon from the Dock
 - Hide the desktop app from cmd-tab